ggsavin/voting-games/project-book/literature-review.md

 Early iterative game theoretic research in mafia/werewolf {cite}`braverman2008mafia, yao2008theoretical, migdal2010mathematical` answered questions such as how large does the minority group ($\geq$ to $\sqrt{n}$) need to be to dominate a game aand what strategies should they follow (random policy).
 Although the game model was kept simple, and advanced behavior was not considered, it provided very good baseline insights for which further work could leverage.

-## AIWolf and other environments
+## AIWolf and other Werewolf environments

+**TODO: Talk about different algorithms here** **Application of deep reinforcement learning in werewolf game agents**

 A more complete werewolf environment, AIWolf {cite}`toriumi2017ai`, was proposed to study communication in Werewolf and featured both protocol and later on, full NLP variants.
+To train agents, Q-learning has been a proved to work {cite}`hagiwara2019using, zhang2021designing`, as it was used in both 5-player and 10+ game settings.
+However, using AIWolf would have required changing a lot of internal server code, and would have proven to be too much for a project, with minimal impact on the actual desired topic of voting mechanisms.

 RLupus {cite}`Brandizzi2021RLupusCT` is a simplified environment to focus on emergent communication in Werewolf, and we considered extending it, however too much would have had to be changed, and ultimately we went with a focused custom environment.

+## Other SDGs

+Hidden Agenda {cite}`Kopparapu2022-bm` is simplified version of Amongst us where agents use visual information to synthesize and learn from potentially unreliable information about other agents.
+Being a 2D environment, visualizing behavior such as camping and chasing were observed, as well as learning to spatially vote (using plurality as the underlying mechanism).
+Other research developped a neural network model based on counterfactual regret minimization to train agents to play The Resistance Avalon {cite}`Serrino2019-ge`.
+Variants of Monte-Carlo Tree Search were used to play Secret Hitler, and showed that it can play as well as simpler rule based agents {cite}`Reinhardt2020-bs`.

 ## Communication